 Hazardous Materials Business Plan

 The Hazardous Materials Business Plan (HMBP) is detailed information on the storage and use of hazardous materials at a regulated business facility.
-The main objective of having a HMBP is to provide site specific information for emergency responders to help them better prepare and respond to chemical-related incidents at the facility and to minimize damage to public health, safety, and the environment from released or potentially released hazardous material.
+The main objective of having an HMBP is to provide site-specific information for emergency responders to help them better prepare and respond to chemical-related incidents at the facility and to minimize damage to public health, safety, and the environment from released or potentially released hazardous material.

-Any facility that handles hazardous materials, waste, or extremely hazardous substances at reportable quantities are required by law to provide their HMBP through the CERS program.
+Any facility that handles hazardous materials, waste, or extremely hazardous substances at reportable quantities is required by law to provide their HMBP through the CERS program.
 Reportable quantities are as follows:

 - 500 lbs of solid hazardous waste material

 Any facility with the above quantities of hazardous materials must maintain an active permit through Environmental Health by paying annual fees.